vaeb80/python-intro-to-dash-nyc-career-ds-102218/README.md

 * dash-core-components -- *dash's components for creating data visualizations and other tools*
 * plotly -- *the plotly graphing library*

-We can install all of these by simpling running one command in our terminal:
+We can install all of these by running one command in our terminal:

 > `pip install dash dash-renderer dash-html-components dash-core-components plotly`